This post covers the very best of things to do in New Orleans for tourists and newcomers, all updated for 2023.

 You just have to try a Sazerac, a Vieux Carré, Pimm’s Cup, or just straight-up absinthe.
 Sumptuous cocktails in classic bars make for a wonderful night (or day) out.

-We offer a self-guided tour of these drinks and watering holes so that you can see and taste for yourself, or you can join us and your fellow drinkers on our pay-what-you-wish guided cocktail tour of the French Quarter.
+We offer a self-guided tour of these drinks and watering holes so that you can see and taste them for yourself, or you can join us and your fellow drinkers on our pay-what-you-wish guided cocktail tour of the French Quarter.

 BEST THINGS TO DO FOR FREE IN NEW ORLEANS

 Many things mentioned elsewhere on this page, such as visiting a cemetery, are also free or have free options.